Updated: 2/7/23, 2/4/23, 12/28/20, 8/4/18, 2/15/17

 Maintaining your Pickle

-If you use sterling silver, copper, brass, many golds – including gold plate – or bronze, your pickle will eventually turn a turquoise-y green.
+If you use sterling silver, copper, brass, and many golds – including gold plate – or bronze, your pickle will eventually turn a turquoise green.
 Your blue/green pickle has molecules of copper swimming around in it, just waiting for some steel to show up.

 When the pickle becomes slow, add more acid, if the pickle evaporates add more distilled water.